Know more about psychiatric diagnoses

 Affective disorders

 ‘Affective disorder’ is a state in which people lose control of their feelings.
 They present with an illness manifested by extreme sadness or depression, or extreme happiness or euphoria.
-People with this illness can have a continuous illness, episodic illness with normalcy in between or illness which changes from one mood to another periodically.
-They can express these mood changes in many forms such as anger, irritability, crying, social withdrawal, reduced interactions and so on, or being elated, overtalkative, overactive, hypersexual, grandiose, stubborn, and so on.
+People with this illness can have a continuous illness, an episodic illness with normalcy in between or an illness which changes from one mood to another periodically.
+They can express these mood changes in many forms, such as anger, irritability, crying, social withdrawal, reduced interactions and so on, or being elated, overtalkative, overactive, hypersexual, grandiose, stubborn, and so on.
 Let us try to understand a little more about them.

 CLINICAL DEPRESSION